-Cultural appropriation can be defined as the act of taking or borrowing markers of a non-dominant culture by members of the group in power (white people) for their own entertainment, pleasure, or expression.
+I define cultural appropriation as the act of taking markers of a non-dominant culture by members of the group in power (whiteness) for their own entertainment, pleasure, expression, and/or financial gain.

-Tattooing was practiced in many parts of the globe since the neolithic times, as evidenced by mummified skin found in excavations.
+Tattooing was practiced in many parts of the globe since the neolithic times, as evidenced by mummified skin found in excavations all over the world.
 I don't consider tattooing in and of itself culturally appropriative.
-However, as it evolved from various places across the globe, the many styles of tattoos became popular in the West.
-Today we see many examples of tattoos that came from Samoan, Japanese, Chinese, Native American, African folklore.
-Most of them I see on white folks.
-I do believe it's best to stick to references and styles that come from your own roots.
-It's more powerful that way.
-And you won't have to feel ashamed when inevitably you get called out.
+However, as it evolved from various cultures across the globe, the many styles of tattooing became popular in the West.
+Today we see many styles that came from Samoan, Japanese, Chinese, Native American, African folklore (etc.).

 When I first started getting tattoos, I enthusiastically jumped to answer this question.
 I loved to talk about my chest tattoo in particular.
 It looked like an ecstatic yin yang, swirling inward and exploding outward simultaneously.
 I would explain to others how it was an “ancient”Maya symbol that stood for their highest god, Hunab Ku, who was associated with the supermassive blackhole at the center of our galaxy.
 I loved how it looked and how others praised me for my “cultured” aesthetic. -Courtney Demone